-- Regional accreditation: The University undergoes SACSCOC accreditation every ten years.
-During the 2011-2012 academic year Coastal submitted the required Compliance Certification document, completed the Focused Report, developed a Quality Enhancement Plan (QEP), and hosted the on-site SACSCOC accreditation team. - Program accreditation: The University's programs are accredited by AACSB-International, ABET, NCATE, NASAD, NASM, and NAST. - University-wide Assessment Planner (TEAL Online): All academic departments, administrative units, and select committees participate in the University's assessment process.
+- Regional accreditation: During the 2012-2013 academic year the University received reaffirmation of accreditation by the Southern Association of Colleges and Schools (SACSCOC).
+The next reaffirmation will take place in 2022. - Program accreditation: The University's programs are accredited by AACSB-International, ABET, CAEP, NASAD, NASM, NAST, and NLNAC. - University-wide Assessment Planner (TEAL Online): All academic departments, administrative units, and select committees participate in the University's assessment process.
 Departmental goals, objectives, plans for improvement, data and results are stored in TEAL Online. - Institutional Effectiveness System: The University submits an annual Institutional Effectiveness Report to South Carolina Commission on Higher Education (SCCHE).
-Other institutional effectiveness measures include annual assessment plans and reports as well as an annual accountability report. - Three evaluation systems are used at the University to address the processes of administrative evaluations.
-These are the Agency Head Performance Evaluation, Employee Performance Management System, Non-Classified Administrative and Professional Personnel Performance Overview.
+Other institutional effectiveness measures

+- include annual assessment plans and reports as well as an annual accountability report. - Three evaluation systems are used at the University to address the processes of administrative evaluations.
+These are the Agency Head Performance Evaluation, Employee Performance Management System, Non-

+Classified Administrative and Professional Personnel Performance Overview.